Berkeley-CS61B/website-fa23/about.md

 Wheeler 150.
 Since the classroom is not large enough to allow all enrolled students to physically attend, lecture will be simultaneously webcast over Zoom.

+We will post lecture recordings as well as Josh Hug's Spring 2023 web videos to the content schedule on the main page.
+Both will cover the same content.

 ### Discussion

 Discussion sections are 1 hour long and feature a worksheet with problems